LIPS-scheme/lips/docs/docs/lips/extension.md

 ```

 The limitation of this solution is that you can't use strings inside `${ ... }`.
 It will break the
 Lexer.
-In the future there may be a way to define such syntax extensions (See [Add full string
+In order to have full string interpolation you need to read the parser stream (See [Standard
-interpolation as syntax extension](https://github.com/jcubic/lips/issues/321)).
+input](#standard-input) inside syntax extensions).

 ### Accessing parser
 In LIPS syntax extensions you can access the parser instance, so you can implement syntax